Our Learning Areas

 PELORUS LEARNING AREA

-Welcome to Pelorus, a fun loving class of years 6-8!
+Welcome to Pelorus, a classroom of Year 6-8 learners.

 Ngā mihi